trueos/pcbsd/src-qt5/docs/help.rst

 Finding Help
 ************

-The PC-BSD® Project strives to make using PC-BSD® as easy as possible for newcomers.
-Should you need help, there are plenty of ways to get in touch with the PC-BSD® community.
+The TrueOS® Project strives to make using TrueOS® as easy as possible for newcomers.
+Should you need help, there are plenty of ways to get in touch with the TrueOS® community.
 This chapter describes the available resources.

 As your teacher may have told you, "Do or Do Not, there is no try", or more likely, that "there is no such thing as a stupid question".
 However, there are